-A fracture: Once tooth is opened, your dentist might see a fracture which is not visible on the x-ray typically.
+A fracture: Once the tooth is opened, your dentist might see a fracture which is not visible on the x-ray typically.
 A fracture makes a tooth have a poor prognosis even if your dentist does the perfect root canal because seepage can occur at the fracture line, which can lead to bone loss.
-If you lose bone around the tooth, you lose support of the tooth.
+If you lose bone around the tooth, you lose the support of the tooth.
 What I always tell patients in this situation is this: Don’t remodel the kitchen if you have dry rot in the floor!
 Abort the procedure in this case and go for an implant.

 A curved root: Also called “complex canal morphology.”
 Canals bend and turn.
-Your dentist should only do the root canal if she knows she’ll be able to negotiate to the tip of canal.
+Your dentist should only do the root canal if she knows she’ll be able to negotiate to the tip of the canal.
 If there is complex root canal anatomy — lots of twists and turns that are hard to navigate — then the chance of success of the root canal goes down.

 Your dentist should only do the root canal if conditions are ideal.

 You can drive home if you got just local anesthesia.
 If you got knocked out, you’ll need to be driven home.

 - How difficult was it?